List of available APIs

 In order matching a purchase order, purchase order line, or a goods receipt is linked to an invoice or invoice line.
 Basware API supports importing external Purchase orders from customer systems to order matching.
 Purchase orders, purchase order lines and goods receipts can be imported and updated using Basware API.

 These orders need to be fully processed, approved, and marked received in external systems.
 These orders are called matching orders and they are used only for automatic matching to received invoices.
-Creating, approving and sending orders can be also done in Basware P2P using "Purchase" module, which has another set of APIs to integrate the purchasing process with external purchasing systems (see section "Importing and exporting procurement data").
+Creating, approving and sending orders can be also done in Basware P2P using "Purchase" module, which has another set of APIs to integrate the purchasing process with external purchasing systems (see section "Usage scenario 4: Import and export procurement data").

 Posting and updating matching orders